PBXg33k/webui_shell/README.md

 The actions section is for advanced users only.
 This allows you to manually allow or block actions that the Webui Shell doesn't know (yet).
 The webui backend might have options that aren't public yet or in the future this webui might not be up to date with the newest actions.
-For more info about this see the thread on the µtorrent forums: http://forum.utorrent.com/viewtopic.php?id=46830 To create a new action simply fill in the action in the input box and press [Enter].
+For more info about this see the thread on the ï¿½torrent forums: http://forum.utorrent.com/viewtopic.php?id=46830 To create a new action simply fill in the action in the input box and press [Enter].
 You can then allow it or disallowed it using the tick box.
 To delete an action you click the X next in the delete column.